 Germany latest country to pass 100,000 deaths from COVID-19

-Official figures released Thursday show Germany has become the latest country to pass the grim milestone of 100,000 deaths from COVID-19 since the pandemic began
+Official figures show Germany has become the latest country to surpass 100,000 deaths from COVID-19 since the pandemic began

-BERLIN -- Official figures released Thursday show Germany has become the latest country to record 100,000 deaths from COVID-19 since the pandemic began.
+BERLIN -- Official figures released Thursday show Germany has become the latest country to surpass 100,000 deaths from COVID-19 since the pandemic began.

 In Europe, Germany is the fifth country to pass that mark, after Russia, the United Kingdom, Italy and France.

-The Robert Koch Institute, a federal agency that collects data from some 400 regional health offices, said Germany also recorded a new record number of daily confirmed cases — 75,961 in a 24-hour period.
+The Robert Koch Institute, a federal agency that collects data from some 400 regional health offices, said Germany also set a record for daily confirmed cases — 75,961 in a 24-hour period.
 Since the start of the outbreak, Germany has had more than 5.57 million confirmed cases of COVID-19.

 The surge in cases prompted Germany's government-in-waiting on Wednesday to announce the creation of a new permanent expert group to advise officials on how to tackle the pandemic.

+While the number of daily infections is higher than that seen during the last winter surge, there are currently fewer daily deaths per confirmed case.
+Experts argue this is because of vaccinations, which they say reduces the likelihood of serious illness.

-Hospitals have warned that intensive care beds are running out, and some facilities in the country's south and east have begun transferring patients to other regions.
+Still, hospitals have warned that intensive care beds are running out, with almost 4,000 already occupied by COVID-19 patients.
+Some hospitals in the country’s south and east have begun transferring patients to other regions.

+The general manager of the Bavarian hospitals association, Roland Engehausen, said the number of new cases needs to come down sharply.

+“Otherwise we're going to have a dramatic situation between Christmas and New Year's the likes of which we haven't seen yet,” he told German news agency dpa.